Bangladesh finally confronts war crimes 40 years on

 "Both prosecution and defence do not have sufficient training in a trial of this magnitude," argued Abdur Razaaq, a senior lawyer for the accused and also a leader of the Jamaat.

 "Our legal infrastructure is also not adequate to handle this case.
-So, how we can expect a fair trial?"'Culture of impunity'
+So, how we can expect a fair trial?"

 However, the government vehemently argued that it had enough legal expertise and manpower to conduct the trial.
 It promised that there would not be any political interference or revenge.